Town Centre Strategy and Masterplan

 - Darlington Town Centre Regeneration Strategy [pdf document]

-The Local Plan identifies the Town Centre Fringe as the third priority location for development and regeneration within the Borough, and significant development activity started in 2016.
+The developing Local Plan identifies the Town Centre Fringe a priority location for brownfield development and regeneration within the Borough, and significant development activity started in 2016.
 The Fringe is an extensive area: over 70ha of land, buildings and roads, much of which is underused.
-It contains a mix of employment, residential, retail, leisure, car parking and other uses, and much of area’s housing is occupied by deprived households.
-The area of the Town Centre Fringe as identified in the Making and Growing Places DPD is more limited than the Council’s wider Town Centre Fringe Masterplan area, this is made reference to in the Further Information section of this document.
+It contains a mix of employment, residential, retail, leisure, car parking and other uses, and much of the area’s housing is occupied by deprived households.
+The area of the Town Centre Fringe as identified in the Local Plan 2016-36 is more limited than the Council’s wider Town Centre Fringe Masterplan area.

 Further information on the Town Centre Fringe Masterplan, agreed by Cabinet in April 2013 can be seen within Item 10 of the following cabinet paper.